nasa-gibs/onearth/doc/configuration.md

 ### Generate Color Map (Optional)

 OnEarth supports the used of a color map within MRF imagery.
-Typically, the MRF will be generated used paletted PNG files as input, however, RGBA PNG files may be converted if a color map is provided.
+Typically, the MRF will be generated using paletted PNG files as input, however, RGBA PNG files may be converted if a color map is provided.
 OnEarth uses the GIBS color map XML format ([samples here](../src/generate_legend/samples)).
 OnEarth also uses the color map for the generation of color legends (see the [OnEarth Legend Generator](../src/generate_legend/README.md) for more details).

 The OnEarth source currently does not include tools to generate a GIBS color map.

 ### Generate Empty Tile (Optional)

-An "empty tile" is a tile that is returned by the server when there no data are available.
+An "empty tile" is a tile that is returned by the server when there are no data available.
 This may happen when a specified region contains no valid data, no data is available for a given time region (e.g., future date), or when there is an error with the server.
 In many cases, a client application prefers a tile being returned versus an error message due to ease of handling.

 Two [empty tiles](../src/mrfgen/empty_tiles) are available in the source code.
 Typically a black opaque image is used for JPEG imagery, while a transparent image is used for PNG.
 There are reasons that these "empty tiles" may not be desired for use: the tiles may not be consistent with the colors in the actual imagery, or perhaps another color is preferred over black or transparent.